 The panel also includes a LumbarTune, which is designed to support your lower back.
 It comes with a 10mm insert that’s removable so you can customize the support you need.
 This area is covered in a silicone lumbar grip zone to ensure the backpack doesn’t slide around while you’re scrambling up a slope.
 Ideal for those climbers and summiters amongst you.

 The back panel is also covered moisture-wicking to create breathability and channel any sweat away from your clothes, keeping you cool on the trail.

-First off, both the shoulder straps and hip belts are available in different sizes and fully replaceable.
+First off, both the shoulder straps and hip belts are available in different sizes and are fully replaceable.
 This allows you to create a custom fit for your body type and replace them if they wear out.

 The shoulder straps are padded for comfort and the inside wicks and channels moisture away from your clothing to ensure you stay dry and cool.
-They are designed in an S-shape which gives a custom fit to women and men, no matter your chest size plus they can be slot into 2 different positions on the pack to give you even more adjustability for a custom fit.
+They are designed in an S-shape which gives a custom fit to women and men, no matter your chest size plus they can be slotted into 2 different positions on the pack to give you even more adjustability for a custom fit.

 The hip belt is also padded with a moisture-wicking inside and is adjustable to fit for extreme comfort.

 Both the shoulder straps and the hip belt are designed to pivot with you as your angle changes.
 This means the pack moves with you instead of against you whilst you’re in a clambering situation which makes getting up tricky slopes that much more comfortable.

 All in all, this backpack gets full marks for carrying comfort.
 Its huge range of adjustability to create a custom fit is second to none.
 And combined with the pivoting technology plus the weight channeling to the hip belt, a full pack feels very light and comfortable.